What are the signs & symptoms that develop in affected dogs?

 What actions should I take if my dog is affected?

-If you know your dog is predisposed to IVDD Type I, speak to your veterinarian about dietary recommendations for weight management.
-Ramps up to furniture, avoiding flights of stairs, and using a harness on walks will also help minimize some of the risk of IVDD.
+- Ramps up to furniture, avoiding flights of stairs, and using a harness on walks will also help minimize some of the risk of an IVDD event by reducing stress on the back.